-Disgualification: See Consequences of Anti-Doping Rule Violations above.
+Disqualification: See Consequences of Anti-Doping Rule Violations above.

-Doping Control: All steps and processes from test distribution planning through to ultimate disposition of any appeal including all steps and processes in between such as provision of including but not limited to, Testing, investigation, whereabouts-information, TUEs, Sample collection and handling, laboratory analysis, TUEs, results management-and, hearings and appeals.
+Doping Control: All steps and processes from test distribution planning through to ultimate disposition of any appeal and the enforcement of Consequences, including all steps and processes in between such as provision of , including but not limited to, Testing, investigation, whereabouts information, TUEs, Sample collection and handling, laboratory analysis, TUEs, results management and Results Management, hearings, and appeals, and investigations or proceedings relating to violations of Article 10.14 (Status During Ineligibility or Provisional Suspension).